fincubator/infrastructure/ansible/ubuntu/README.md

 ansible-playbook bitshares_gateway_prod.yml -i inventory_dev
 ```

-Next, connect to service server via ssh.
+[Production enviroment] Next, connect to service server via ssh.
 ```bash
 # cd /opt/bitshares-gateway
 # docker-compose run gateway
 ACCOUNT is new account.
 Let's add and encrypt keys Please Enter ACCOUNT active private key
 ```
-Enter your active key and press ENTER
+[Production enviroment] Enter your active key and press ENTER

 ```bash
 ACCOUNT is new account.
 Let's add and encrypt keys Please Enter ACCOUNT memo private key
 ```
-Enter your memokey and press ENTER
+[Production enviroment] Enter your memokey and press ENTER

 ```bash
 Now enter password to encrypt keys
 ```
-Enter your password twice.
+[Production enviroment] Enter your password twice.

 > No limit on characters in the password.
 > No way to recover a forgotten password.

-If container restarted you need to run it with command:
+[Production enviroment] If container restarted you need to run it with command:
 ```bash
 # docker run gateway
 Account ACCOUNT found.
 Enter password to decrypt keys
 ```
-Enter your password.
+[Production enviroment] Type your password and press Enter.

 #### Install ethereum gateway on service server
 ```bash
 ansible-playbook ethereum_gateway.yml -i inventory_dev
 ```

 Aftes all deploys on service server you see this: